If you do not see the answer to your question below, please contact us by phone or email.

 - Last but not least, have fun.
 Enjoy your time and be happy.
 This may be the only field experience some of you will have so make the most of it.

-What if I miss a ride-along?
+What if I miss my clinical opportunity?
 Can I make up the time?

-If you fail to attend a scheduled ride-along a re-scheduling charge of $150 must be paid before we reschedule your time.
+If you fail to attend a scheduled shift, a re-scheduling charge of $150 must be paid before we reschedule your time.
 It is very important that you show up for your scheduled clinical opportunity.
 We make efforts to schedule everyone during their course time, but you will not be recommended for testing until this is completed.
-This may mean your 120 hours might expire if you do not follow through.

 Back to Top